 Doctors of South Melbourne welcomes our latest guest blog contributor, Dr Hope Dinh from Hope Dermatology.

-A Thorough Patient History & Examination is Essential
+A Thorough Patient History and Examination Are Essential

-- other medical conditions such as polycystic ovarian syndrome (PCOS) or signs of hormonal instability such as acne or excess chin hair (hirsutism)
+- other medical conditions such as polycystic ovarian syndrome (PCOS) or signs of hormonal instability such as acne or excess chin hair (hirsutism), and

-- recent stress, weight loss/exercise of change in diet
+- recent stress, weight loss/exercise, or a change in diet.

 A detailed examination includes: